RobTillaart/PCA9635/README.md

 #### LEDOUT

-Experimental, read datasheet 7.3.6
+Experimental, needs testing, read datasheet 7.3.6

 The LEDOUT0 (14) ..
 LEDOUT3 (17) registers can be used to set the
 operational mode how each channel / LED is controlled.
-The default in this library is to use PWM per channel but one can also set a channel / LED fully ON or OFF.
+The typical use case is to use PWM per channel but one can also set a channel / LED fully ON or OFF.
+These functions are a fast way to set multiple LEDs ON/OFF.

 The 4 registers LEDOUT0 ..
 LEDOUT3 each control 4 channels